Adrian Sargeant: Professional life

 In 2004, Sargeant pioneered the public information website www.charityfacts.org designed to bolster public trust and confidence in the UK’s charity sector.
-The site is underpinned by an ongoing benchmarking study tracking the fundraising performance of a cross section of charities.
+The site was underpinned by an ongoing benchmarking study tracking the fundraising performance of a cross section of charities.
 More recently, Sargeant developed the UK’s new National Occupational Standard for Fundraising, specifying the skills and knowledge required of fundraisers working in a variety of different roles within the profession.